-Following an internal review an organisation-wide Customer Charter was developed and introduced in 2015.
-The Customer Charter states that Stratford District Council is dedicated to having commitment and respect for each other, our business and our customers.
+An organisation-wide Customer Charter was developed and introduced in 2015 and reviewed in 2023.
+The Customer Charter states that Council is dedicated to having commitment and respect for each other, our business and our customers.
 We will be honest, courteous and efficient and use our knowledge and experience to be effective by doing the right thing at the right time.
 We support a culture of innovation by examining alternatives, challenging the obvious and having a flexible attitude.